yuli-ana/kombucha-lab/README.md

 # Project 5 "Kombucha Lab"

-"Kombucha Lab" it's Online Shop where you can find you favourite Kombucha drink.
+"Kombucha Lab" it's an online store app made with React and Firebase database.
+The app allows user to select favourite Kombucha drink add it to the cart.

 Live site: https://yuli-ana.github.io/kombucha-lab/